Resources

 Everyone knows the stats by now.
 The business case for diversity and inclusion couldn’t be clearer: the most diverse companies are more likely than ever to outperform non-diverse companies in profitability terms.
 So why the continuing lack of progress?

-For most organisations we chat to, the problem is poor workforce visibility, but we've also discussed 3 other big threats for 2023 here.
-As McKinsey point out, diversity hinges on a culture of inclusion:
+For most organisations we talk to, the problem is poor visibility over their employees, but we've also discussed 3 other big threats here.
+As McKinsey points out, diversity hinges on a culture of inclusion:

 “The dynamics around inclusion are a critical differentiator for companies.
 An emphasis on representation is not enough.
 Employees need to feel and perceive equality and fairness of opportunity in their workplace.
 Companies that lead on diversity have taken bold steps to strengthen inclusion.”